HAKALAU OUR HOME

 3. to sustain the country lifestyle for the current community and for generations to come.

-Events initiated and organized through the Community include Cemetery Stewardship, Reviving Hakalau School, almost weekly Senior Luncheons at the Jodo Mission, and the annual Mochi Pounding.
+Events initiated and organized through the Community include Cemetery Stewardship, Reviving Hakalau School, and Senior Luncheons at the Jodo Mission.

 If you're thinking all of this costs money, you're right!